 As you may know, I currently work with all kinds of high-tech photonics scale-ups in many parts of Europe, but especially in the Eindhoven region.
 I'm particularly fascinated because this region is where international broadcasting started in Europe and where the long-range properties of shortwave radio were first discovered in 1926/1927.

-There are still plans to relaunch a podcast version of Media Network later in 2017.
-I have been very busy with all kinds of other projects so far, but there is progress.
+There are still plans to relaunch a podcast version of Media Network.
+I have been very busy with all kinds of other distractions so far, but there is (slow) progress.
 Watch this space.

 It was someone's birthday during